BUSM 7093 The Business Environment

 Coordinator Maria Estela Varua Opens in new window

-Description This unit introduces students to different aspects of the business environment so they develop a general understanding of a wide range of topics within the field of commerce.
+Description This subject introduces students to different aspects of the business environment so they develop a general understanding of a wide range of topics within the field of commerce.
 Management, marketing, legal and economic perspectives are explored as components of business structures taking into account the interactions between political, social, and fiscal enviroments.
-It is recommended that students undertake this unit in their first quarter of study.
+It is recommended that students undertake this subject in their first quarter of study.

 Discipline Business Management